-Last summer (2015) Greenbelt Land Trust launched a multi-phased ‘Woodlands Stewardship Project’ to enhance the health and biodiversity of the Mulkey Forest on Bald Hill Farm.
-The second phase of this project will take part this summer (2016).
-Learn more about this restoration project below, and plan on attending a tour to visit the project site with us this summer!
+In the summer of 2015 Greenbelt Land Trust launched a two year, multi-phased ‘Woodlands Stewardship Project’ to enhance the health and biodiversity of the Mulkey Forest on Bald Hill Farm.

 Oak woodland and savanna covered thousands of acres in the Willamette Valley from the distant past until the mid-1800s, when Euro-American settlement led to dramatic land use changes.
 Fires that indigenous peoples had used to manage oak habitats for food were stopped and agriculture and development increased throughout the region, leading to a steep decline in oak habitats and changes in other ecosystems.
 Since 1850, oak habitats have declined by 90% in the Willamette Valley, with less than 7% of oak woodlands and savannas remaining.
 Small pockets of oak habitat exist in locations like Bald Hill Farm Conservation Area and surrounding natural areas.
 Remaining oak savannas and woodlands are often degraded by invasive plants, densely stocked young oaks, and tall over-topping conifer trees that eventually shade and displace legacy oak trees.
 Local oral history and historical aerial photos document that within the last few decades, this rare oak savanna has filled with young oaks or overtopping conifers.
 As recently as 1998, woodlands were thinned to promote oak growth and decrease fuel loads on Bald Hill Farm Conservation Area.